wilddamon/cs-scoping-review/README.md

 ```
    database-search-results/parse_*.py
 ```
-Takes the contents of `database-search-results`, and parses them to be in a consistent format.
+Takes the contents of the subdirectories of `database-search-results/`, and parses them to be in a consistent format.
+Outputs the following files:
+* `outputs/database-search-results/cinahl.csv`
+* `outputs/database-search-results/embase.csv`
+* `outputs/database-search-results/medline.csv`
+* `outputs/database-search-results/psycinfo.csv`
+* `outputs/database-search-results/pubmed.csv`
+* `outputs/database-search-results/scopus.csv`

 ```
    basic_processing/basic_processing.py
 ```
 Does pre-processing on each individual set returned from the `parse_*_set.py` scripts.
-Also outputs anything excluded at this stage into the `outputs/basic-processing/basic-exclusions/` directory.
+Outputs anything excluded at this stage into the `outputs/basic-processing/basic-exclusions/` directory.

 ```
    basic_processing/merge_datasets.py